![]() |

 - Select (highlight) just the Response Column.
 Do not select any other columns.

-For your current Attribute named Sweetness, is expecting 100 Rows.
+For your current Attribute named Sweetness (Continous Time Intensity), is expecting 600 Rows.

 - Copy to Clipboard (use Edit Copy, or CTRL-C from within Excel).

-- From SIMS 2000, press button for Excel Import.
+- From your SIMS System, press button for Excel Import.

 More Information on Sensory Computer Systems Website: